yashbonde/chess_lm/README.md

 <img src="assets/self-play1.png">

 Note that the game did not turn out to be like that, infact both the models play (policy) very stupidly.
 However they do correctly understand the state of the board and balck better than white because of that depth search.
-This used a `z5` model and
+This used a `z5` model (old).

 ## Todo